Kavin56/Kaiburr-Assesment/TASK_5/readme.md

 ## Problem Statement ❗

 Consumers often submit complaints regarding financial products such as mortgages, loans, and credit reporting issues.
-Manually categorizing these complaints is time-consuming and error-prone.
+Manually categorizing these complaints is **time-consuming** and **error-prone**.
 The goal of this project is to:

-* Automatically classify consumer complaints into correct product categories ✅
+* ✅ Automatically classify consumer complaints into correct product categories
-* Improve processing efficiency for consumer protection agencies ⏱️
+* ⏱️ Improve processing efficiency for consumer protection agencies
-* Demonstrate the performance of sequential and transformer-based models on textual data 📊
+* 📊 Demonstrate the performance of sequential and transformer-based models on textual data

 ---